jedrzejkubica/GBA-centrality/README.md

   2> ~/GBA-output/log.txt
 ```

-GBA centrality allows the user to set attenuation coefficient `--alpha`  (0 < alpha < 1 ; default = 0.5).

 ## How to prepare input data

 ### Uniprot file

-This file will be used for mapping of gene ENSG IDs to Uniprot protein IDs and gene names.
+This file is used for mapping between gene names, gene ENSGs and protein Uniprot IDs.

-Download and parse Uniprot dataset (.gz file size ~651M):
+Download and parse Uniprot (file size ~600Mb):

 ```
 cd ~/GBA-input